General national economic measures

-Self-employed workers can apply for a monthly "bridging grant" (droit passerelle) of up to €1,290 (€1,614 for families), which means you don’t have to pay your social contributions for a certain period of time.
-More info here, and you can apply here at national level, and here for Flanders.
+Self-employed workers could apply for a monthly "bridging grant" (droit passerelle) of up to €1,290 (€1,614 for families), which means social contributions didn't have to be paid for a certain period of time.
+More info here, applications here at national level, and here for Flanders.

 National measures specific to the music sector or to culture in general

--The music sector can benefit from the above-mentioned general measures.
+-The music sector could benefit from the above-mentioned general measures.